Plum Bayou Mounds Archeological State Park

-Plum Bayou Mounds Archeological State Park (3 LN 42), (formerly known as "Toltec Mounds Archeological State Park") also known as Knapp Mounds, Toltec Mounds site or Toltec Mounds, is an archaeological site from the Late Woodland period in Arkansas that protects an 18-mound complex with the tallest surviving prehistoric mounds in Arkansas.
+Plum Bayou Mounds Archeological State Park (3 LN 42), formerly known as "Toltec Mounds Archeological State Park", also known as Knapp Mounds, Toltec Mounds or Toltec Mounds site, is an archaeological site from the Late Woodland period in Arkansas that protects an 18-mound complex with the tallest surviving prehistoric mounds in Arkansas.
 The site is on the banks of Mound Lake, an oxbow lake of the Arkansas River.
-It was occupied by its original inhabitants from 600 to 1050 CE.
+It was occupied by its original inhabitants from the 7th to the 11th century.
 The site is designated as a National Historic Landmark.

 Name

-The identification of the site with the Toltec of Mexico was a 19th-century mistake.
+The identification of the site with the Toltec of Mexico was a 19th-century misinterpretation.
 It was thought that the Toltec people lived in North America and built the mounds.
-Mary Eliza Feild Officer Knapp was the co-owner of the land from 1849 to 1905.
-She and her first husband purchased the land in 1849 and the land passed to her after his death.
+Mary Knapp was the co-owner of the land from 1849 to 1905.
+She and her first husband purchased the land in 1849, and the land passed to her after his death.
 She and her second husband made subsequent land purchases near the site.
-Mary was interested in archeology and had become acquainted with Dr William H. Barry who was also interested in Native American artefacts and customs.
+Mary was interested in archeology and had become acquainted with Dr. William Barry who was also interested in Native American artifacts and customs.
 Mary entered into correspondence with Barry discussing the "Toltec Mounds" site and Barry passed her letter on to Joseph Henry, the secretary of the Smithsonian Institution.
 Mary would go on to correspond directly with Henry as well as forward artefacts she had collected from the site to the Smithsonian.

 This would lead to investigations at the site by archaeologist Edward Palmer from the Smithsonian Institutions Bureau of American Ethnology in 1883 as well as by others which proved that the indigenous ancestors of regional Native Americans built these mounds and all other mounds within the present-day United States.
 They were part of mound building cultures that flourished from the Late Archaic period into the Protohistoric period.
 They built earthwork mounds for religious, political and ceremonial purposes, connecting them to their cosmology.

 Originally, the name Plum Bayou was borrowed from a nearby waterway and applied to the distinctive culture of the site, discussed below.
 The site was officially renamed in November 2022 following consultation with the Quapaw Nation and the Arkansas Archaeological Survey.